Everything you need to know about smart lockers

 As online sales increase, so do the number of packages pouring into enterprise and campus mail centers.
 Employees and students are also consumers and it only makes sense to have your online purchases sent to the place you spend most of your day or the school you attend.
 Most mail centers weren’t designed to staff or manage for this onslaught of packages.
 Enter the smart parcel locker with the security, tracking and chain-of-custody features busy mail centers need to streamline and enhance processes.

 While smart parcel lockers are more commonly thought of for packages, they’re also being used as a safe, secure and convenient way to distribute mail 24/7.
-This helps explain why providers with existing ties to Canada Post and the shipping industry are leading the smart postal locker movement.
+This helps explain why providers with existing ties to USPS and the shipping industry are leading the smart postal locker movement.
 Note that smart lockers do not serve as PO boxes, but rather as a way to manage inbound mail once it’s received from the carrier.
 Managing outbound mail, including printing shipping labels and sending packages from a smart locker, is an application coming our way soon.

 Smart asset and distribution lockers